baril / bonsai

 duplication of that information.

-You can use the following properties to configure the table and column names:
+You can use the following properties to specify the table and column names:

-: name of the closure table (defaults to the snake-cased model name suffixed with_tree
+$parentForeignKey: name of the self-referencing foreign key in the main table (defaults toparent_id),$closureTable: name of the closure table (defaults to the snake-cased model name suffixed with_tree, eg.tag_tree).

-class Tag extends \Illuminate\Database\Eloquent\Model { use \Baril\Bonsai\Concerns\BelongsToTree; protected $parentForeignKey = 'parent_tag'; protected $closureTable = 'tag_closures'; }
+use Baril\Bonsai\Concerns\BelongsToTree; class Tag extends Model { use BelongsToTree; protected $parentForeignKey = 'parent_tag'; protected $closureTable = 'tag_closures'; }

-command will generate the migration file for the closure table
+The bonsai:grow command will generate the migration file to create the closure table

 php artisan bonsai:grow "App\\Models\\Tag"